Article I Name

 Article VII Nominations and Elections

 Section 2.
-Regular Elections.
-Election of officers shall be conducted by mail, email or fax within two weeks after the annual meeting of the Division.
+Election of officers shall be conducted by email or online polling within two weeks after the annual meeting of the Division.
 The Nomination Committee shall count the ballots and notify the Division Chair of the results.
-Candidates receiving the highest number of votes in each office shall be elected.
+Candidate receiving the highest number of votes shall be elected.

 Section 3.
-Announcement of results and assumption of office.
-The results of the election shall be announced to the members before May 31 and the new officers shall assume office on June 1.
+The results of the election shall be announced to the members before May 31, and the new officers shall assume office on June 1.

 Section 4.
 Special Elections.
-The Nominating Committee shall submit a list of candidates and their resumes to the Chair no later than thirty (30) days after the disability of, resignation by, or removal from office of the Chair or Vice-Chair/Chair-Elect.
-Special election may be held by mail, e-mail, voice, or fax or at a business meeting, as determined by the Executive Board.
+The Nominating Committee shall submit a list of candidates to the Senior Co-Chair no later than thirty (30) days after the disability of, resignation by, or removal from office of the Junior Co-Chair.
+Special election may be held electronically or at a business meeting as determined by the Executive Board.

 Section 5.
 Volunteer.
 The Montana ACRL Chapter Chair shall, after one year of her/his two-year term, solicit from the Montana Library Association ALA/ACRL membership, a qualified volunteer to serve as Chair.